sunnylqm/react-native-storage/README.md

 	},

 	// if not specified, the defaultExpires will be applied instead.
-	// if set to null, then it will never expires.
+	// if set to null, then it will never expire.
 	expires: 1000 * 3600
 });